 “When I look back, I am so impressed again with the life-giving power of literature.
 If I were a young person today, trying to gain a sense of myself in the world, I would do that again by reading, just as I did when I was young.”

-We have a beautiful new library, full of books which have been hand-picked to engage students at all reading levels.
-Students are encouraged to spend time in the library and to borrow books regularly to read at home.
-It is a peaceful environment where students can relax and enjoy a good read.
+We have a beautiful library, full of books which have been hand-picked to engage students at all reading levels.
+Pupils are encouraged to spend time in the library and to borrow books regularly to read at home.
+It is a peaceful environment where pupils can relax and enjoy a good read.